 All students are driven to school by bus or car.
 To ensure the safety of the children, drivers are asked to remain in the car and drop the children off in the back of the school building, using the lane closest to the sidewalk.
 Bus drivers are required to do the same.
-With the cooperation of all, the arrival system works, thus ensuring the safe arrival of your children.
-If you are late for pick up (unless an emergency) three times, your child will go to "Kids Club" and you will be charged a fee.
+When all cooperate, the arrival system works, thus ensuring the safe arrival of your children.
+If you are late (unless an emergency) three times, your child will go to "Kids Club" and you will be charged a fee.